DynaFinance/Dyna-Finance/README.md

 **Revolutionizing Portfolio Management with Blockchain Technology**

-Dyna Finance is a decentralized platform designed to simplify and optimize portfolio management for customers in the crypto space.
+Salzur AI is a decentralized platform designed to simplify and optimize portfolio management for customers in the crypto space.

 ## Features
 - Automated Portfolio Tracking